Federal Communications Commission Regulations on Secure Telephone Identity Revisited / SHAKEN¶

-SHAKEN: Signature-based Handling of Asserted Information Using toKENs- This basically instructs provider how to implement STIR to provide consumer protection.
+SHAKEN using toKENs: This instructs providers on how to execute STIR to provide consumer protection.

-SHAKEN Policy Administrator (PA)¶
+SHAKEN Policy Administrator¶

 The Secure Telephone Identity Governance Authority (STI-GA), launched by ATIS (Alliance for Telecommunications Industry Solutions) in 2018, defines SHAKEN policies.

 Voice Service Providers implementation¶

-- Your Operating Company Number (OCN).
-VoIP providers can register with NECA for an OCN, even as an IP Enabled Service Provider (do not need to be a LEC).
+Your Operating Company Number (OCN).
+VoIP providers can register with NECA for an OCN, even as an IP Enabled Service Provider (don't need to be a LEC).

 You need to provide a copy of this form during the registration process.
-Annual Revenues listed here will be used to assess fees.
+Use the Annual Revenues listed here to assess fees.

-- A certification filed in the FCC Robocall Mitigation Database.
+A certification filed in the FCC Robocall Mitigation Database.